hectorxm25/adversarial-redundancy/README.md

     epochs=100,
 )

+# 7. Create adversarial examples for each model given certain standard
+# PGA parameters.
+TODO: once this is done see if the low-variance requires more epsilon to be attacked successfully.
+Then do the ensemble.

-# 7. Create ensemble and test adversarial robustness
+# 8. Create ensemble and test adversarial robustness
 # TODO: Implement ensemble and adversarial testing
 # ensemble = Ensemble([model_high_var, model_low_var])
 # test_adversarial_robustness(ensemble, test_loader)